thegrammarnazi/plyr/readme.md

 ## Fullscreen

-Fullscreen in Plyr is supported for all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).
+Fullscreen in Plyr is supported by all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).
 If you're using the default CSS, you can also use a "full browser" mode which will use the full browser window by adding the `plyr-fullscreen` class to your container.

 ## Browser support